Bhupesh-V/ugit/README.md

 ## What's in the box
 `ugit` supports undoing following operations, some are a WIP.
-If you know of any operation that can be undone and is not in the list, make sure to send a quick PR 💛️
+If you know of any other operations that can be undone and is not in the list, make sure to send a quick PR 💛️

 - [x] Undo `git commit`
 - [x] Undo `git add`